Ramucirumab + Pembrolizumab in Patients With Recurrent/Metastatic Head and Neck Squamous Cell Carcinoma

 Related Studies

-- Radiation Therapy With or Without Cisplatin in Treating Patients With Stage III-IVA Squamous Cell Carcinoma of the Head and Neck Who Have Undergone SurgeryPHASE2 · Recruiting · ECOG-ACRIN Cancer Research Group · Birmingham, Alabama
+- Radiation Therapy With or Without Cisplatin in Treating Patients With Stage III-IVA Squamous Cell Carcinoma of the Head and Neck Who Have Undergone SurgeryPHASE2 · Recruiting · ECOG-ACRIN Cancer Research Group · Anchorage, Alaska

 - A Study of Bispecific Antibody MCLA-158 in Patients With Advanced Solid TumorsPHASE1/PHASE2 · Recruiting · Merus B.V. · La Jolla, California